tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Add a reference to this document under the reference heading.

-- Entries keep their existing recommended column "Y" and "N" entries.
+- Entries keep their existing Recommended column "Y" and "N" entries.
 <aside markdown="block">
   Note: Review in light of {{!I-D.ietf-tls-deprecate-obsolete-kex}}
   also there are some weaker elliptic curves in this list.
 </aside>

-- Update note on the recommended column with text in {{rec-note}}
+- Update note on the recommended column with text in {{rec-note}}.

 # TLS Exporter Labels Registry